-As weird as it sounds, the flavor of the sweet peas contrasts with the tangy vinegar dressing perfectly.
+As weird as it sounds, the flavor of the sweet peas contrasts with the tangy lemon dressing perfectly.
 The resulting salad is nice and light and you don’t get that overly-full, bogged down feeling after eating it.

 Plus, the lack of dairy means you don’t have to worry about keeping it refrigerated.
 Can we say, perfect picnic food?

 A little fresh air with some sunshine and potato salad does wonders for the soul.

 By the way, I used red potatoes for this recipe but then saw a similar potato salad on one of my favorite blogs, Dishing Up the Dirt and I started to regret not buying new potatoes instead.
 They have a creamier texture so if you can make it your local farmers market then I would definitely try to pick some up.
 Enjoy friends!

 10 ounces green peas, fresh or frozen and defrosted

 2 spring onions or 6 green onions, chopped